Nutrient Measurements

 The leaf tissue concentrations of nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), magnesium (Mg) and sulfur (S) are reported in percent (%).
-The leaf tissue concentrations of the micronutrients iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), and boron (B) are reported in parts per million (ppm) which is equivalent to mg/kg.
+The leaf tissue concentrations of the micronutrients iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), and boron (B) are reported in mg/kg which is equivalent to ppm.

-- Molybdenum (Mo) is a micronutrient that is important in certain crops with high Mol requirements.
+- Molybdenum (Mo) is a micronutrient that is important in certain crops with high Mo requirements.
 Molybdenum is automatically included in the standard analysis for Brassicas, poinsettia, alfalfa, and spinach.
-It may be included in the analysis of other crops if requested on the submission form.
-Results are reported in ppm (mg/kg).
+It may be requested for other crops.

 - Nitrate-nitrogen (NO3-N) is a required test for strawberry and cotton petiole samples and is widely used to monitor and optimize nitrogen levels throughout the growing season.
-It also measured in post-harvest corn stalks in order to evaluate the efficiency of the grower's nitrogen management program.
-Results are reported in ppm (mg/kg).
 Growers may request this test for other crops but target recommendations are not provided for crops other than strawberry and cotton.

 Interpretation Indexes